When is the best time to retire?

 5. Will you work on a part-time basis after you retire?

-Many people today are choosing to earn money as a freelancer or contractor in order to supplement their retirement savings.
-If you work part time and elect to start receiving Social Security benefits before you reach the full retirement age (FRA) — which is between 66 and 67 years old, depending on your birth year — your Social Security benefit amount may be reduced based on your earnings.
+Many people today are choosing to earn money as a freelancer or contractor to supplement their retirement savings.
+If you work part-time and elect to start receiving Social Security benefits before you reach the full retirement age (FRA) — which is between 66 and 67 years old, depending on your birth year — your Social Security benefit amount may be reduced based on your earnings.1

 If you will:

-• Be under full retirement age for all of 2021, you are considered retired in any month that your earnings are $1,580 or less and you did not perform substantial services in self-employment.
+- Be under full retirement age for all of 2025, you are considered retired if your earnings are under the annual limit of $23,400.

 If you’re retiring before reaching FRA but expect to earn more than $1,580 a month in income, and you will reach FRA sometime during the year you plan to retire, you should probably wait until after your birthday to retire and claim Social Security retirement benefits.